3 Tips to Improve an Equity Participant Education Strategy

 1. Expanding Education Beyond Equity

-Planning education around the basics of equity ownership is foundational—such as how options or RSUs work, exercising or releasing, etc. However, companies that expand education to a broader set of financial topics can potentially drive greater participant interest and engagement.
+Planning education around the basics of equity ownership is foundational—such as how options or Restricted Stock Units work, exercising or releasing, etc. However, companies that expand education to a broader set of financial topics can potentially drive greater participant interest and engagement.

 Shareholders may have very different financial situations and needs; some could be recent graduates with considerable student loan debt, and others may be seasoned executives looking to plan for retirement.